 The ACCC may initiate market studies or undertake them at the direction of the Minister.
 Where market studies are undertaken at the direction of the Minister, we have the power to compel industry participants to provide information and documents.

 In some cases — for example, where the ACCC assesses potential risk flowing from conduct as low — the ACCC may accept an administrative resolution.
 Depending on the circumstances, administrative resolutions can range from a commitment by the trader in correspondence to a signed agreement between the ACCC and the trader setting out detailed terms and conditions of the resolution.

 Administrative resolutions generally involve the trader agreeing to stop the conduct of concern and compensate those harmed by the conduct, and to take other measures necessary to ensure that the conduct does not recur.
 The ACCC is unlikely to accept an administrative resolution for conduct that recurs after having been subject to a previous administrative resolution.

 The ACCC may issue an infringement notice where it believes there has been a contravention of the Act that requires a more formal sanction than an administrative resolution but where the ACCC considers that the matter may be resolved without legal proceedings.

 Section 87B enforceable undertakings

 Legal action is taken where, having regard to all the circumstances, the ACCC considers litigation is the most appropriate way to achieve its compliance objectives.
-We consider the priority factors listed above and are more likely to use litigation where the conduct is by a large company or results, or has the potential to result, in competitive harm or substantial consumer or small business detriment.
+We consider the priority factors listed above and are more likely to use litigation where the conduct is by a large or national trader or results, or has the potential to result, in competitive harm or substantial consumer or small business detriment.